TIPS TO ACHIEVE THE PERFECT BURNING WOODEN WICK CANDLE

 Remove any debris that may have fallen into the wax when the wick was trimmed.

-Always burn your candle on a sturdy, heat resistant surface, out of reach of any children and pets any away from any drafts and flammable items.
+Always burn your candle on a sturdy, heat resistant surface, out of reach of any children and pets and away from any drafts and flammable items.

-2. When you relight your candle, ALWAYS keep the wick clipped back to new wood, about 1/8 of an inch or slightly raised above the cooled wax.
-You can do this by pinching or clipping away all previously burnt wood.
-If this is not done, your flame may burn to hot and will result in unnecessary soot.
+4. Before you relight your candle, it’s important to clip the wick back to new wood, about 1/8 of an inch, slightly raised above the cooled wax.
+You can do this easily by pinching away any burnt bits of the wick with your fingertips or using candle wick clippers; an old pair of nail clippers also do the trick to in a pinch.
+If this is not done, your flame may burn too hot and will result in unnecessary soot or may have difficulty staying lit.
+Keep in mind, the wax it what fuels the flame, not the wick.

-3. Our rule is, if your flame is higher than your wick is wide, the wick is too long.
-Blow it out and cut it back once the wax has melted.
+5. A good rule to go by is if your flame is higher than your wick is wide, the wick is too long.
+If the flame does not balance itself after a minute or two, blow it out and cut it back once the wax has melted.

-4. If the can is hot to the touch, blow it out!
-The flame is too HOT and the wick needs to be cut back.
+6. If the can is hot to the touch, blow it out!
+The flame is too HOT and the wick needs to be cut back or your candle has been burning longer than is recommended.

-5. If you see black smoke/soot while your candle is burning, blow the flame out your wick is too tall and needs to be cut back.
+7. If you see black smoke/soot while your candle is burning, blow the flame out your wick is too tall and needs to be cut back.
 Once your candle has cooled, cut the wick back, removing all burnt wood, leaving about 1/8 of an inch of new wood raised slightly above the cooled wax.
-It may look too short, but don’t worry.
+It may look too short, but don’t worry the wick needs the wax to fuel the flame.

-6. If by chance too much of the wick is cut off and your flame is struggling, try removing some wax from the edge of the melted wax pool, about the size of a dime and discard, that should do the trick.
+8. If your flame is struggling, try removing some wax from the edge of the melted wax pool, about the size of a dime and discard.
+Keep removing small amounts until the wick stays lit and balances itself again.
+This may take some time.

 Do we ship outside of Canada?